jdiamond/TradeCraft/README.txt

 http://www.minecraftwiki.net/wiki/Data_values

 The third value is the exchange rate.
-The number before the colon is how many of that item needs to be sold to earn the number of gold ingots specified as the number after the colon.
-In the above example, players have to sell 32 sand blocks to get a single gold ingot.
-They have to pay 64 gold ingots to buy a single diamond.
+The number before the colon is how many of that item needs to be sold to earn the number of gold specified as the number after the colon.
+In the above example, players have to sell 32 sand blocks to get a single gold.
+They have to pay 64 gold to buy a single diamond.

 You don't have to use the number 1 on either side of the colon.
 For example, you could use a ratio like 3:2.
-That means that selling 3 items will get you 2 gold ingots.
-Selling 6 items will get you 4 gold ingots.
-Likewise, spending 2 gold ingots will get you 3 items and spending 4 gold ingots will get you 6 items.
+That means that selling 3 items will get you 2 gold.
+Selling 6 items will get you 4 gold.
+Likewise, spending 2 gold will get you 3 items and spending 4 gold will get you 6 items.

 It's possible to configure separate exchange rates for buying and selling.
 If only a single ratio is specified, that ratio is used for both buying and selling.
 If two ratios are specified, the first is for buying and the second is for selling.

 For example, to let players buy 32 sand for 1 gold, but only be able to sell 64 sand for 1 gold, you would configure it like this:

 Sand,12,32:1,64:1

 If you use a ratio of 0:0, that disables buying or selling of that item type.